Utah Waiver Proposal - A Bad Deal for Utah Taxpayers and Government

 The Utah Department of Medicaid released its much-anticipated proposal for a Section 1115 Medicaid waiver seeking a “per capita cap” – or a limit on federal spending – on major portions of its Medicaid program.
 If approved by the Trump administration, it would set a new precedent that could have catastrophic effects for state budgets and Medicaid programs in the future.
 Capping the federal funding for Medicaid means that state taxpayers will face greater risks of rising health care costs, and will result in more pressure on state budgets.

-The state is taking public comments on the proposal before submitting a formal waiver submission to the Trump administration.
-The state’s public comment period is open until June 30, 2019.
-Public comments can be submitted here.
-Once the waiver is submitted to federal officials another comment period will open before the waiver is reviewed by the Trump administration.
+The state requested public comment on its proposal and intends to submit a formal waiver application to the Trump administration.
+Families USA submitted a letter outlining our concerns during the state public comment period.
+Once the waiver is submitted to federal officials another comment period will open while the waiver is reviewed by the Trump administration.

 The waiver proposal is the direct result of a controversial decision by Utah lawmakers to repeal and replace the voter-approved Medicaid expansion ballot initiative that passed in Utah with 54% of the vote in the November 2018 elections.
 Utah is the first in a small group of states pursuing proposals that would cap the federal funds they receive in the Medicaid program.
 Lawmakers in both Tennessee and Georgia have passed legislation directing the state agencies to pursue block grant proposals for the Medicaid program.

-Although Utah’s proposal caps federal funding for low-income adults, the Trump administration has stated its intentions to apply caps to all Medicaid beneficiaries, including seniors, people with disabilities and the roughly 35 million children - nearly half of total Medicaid enrollment - who use Medicaid.
-Per capita caps for Medicaid’s child population would be particularly concerning because the cap for children, given their relatively inexpensive coverage costs, would likely be far lower than for other Medicaid populations.
+Utah’s proposal caps enhanced federal funding for low-income adults, but the Trump administration has stated its intentions to apply caps to all Medicaid beneficiaries, including seniors, people with disabilities and the roughly 35 million children - nearly half of total Medicaid enrollment - who use Medicaid.
+A per capita cap on federal funding for Medicaid’s child population would be particularly concerning because the cap for children, given their relatively inexpensive coverage costs, would likely be far lower than for other Medicaid populations.
 With a low cap for children, states would have less “wiggle room” to adjust their spending and would be less likely to adopt new initiatives to improve access to care or delivery of services for kids.

 Analysis of Utah’s Waiver Proposal